schubergphilis/mercury/docs/configuration.md

 CLIENT_IP	| returns the remote addr of the client
 UUID | returns a random UUID

+## ACL Deny/allows

+ACL's can be set to add/replace/modify headers, or to allow/deny requests based on headers/cidr (see examples above).

+To use ALLOW/DENY, you must use the INBOUND acl. you cannot mix allow and deny ACL's together, this will result in only the allow beeing processed.

 ### Examples
 * deny all clients which user-agent specifies Macintosh